-Dairy Free Pesto
+Easy Dairy Free Pesto Recipe

 Olive oil is one of the predominant flavours in this recipe and as such, it’s important to choose a good one.
-Any favoured brand will be fine but do always go for an extra virgin.
-This type of olive oil is not processed and is highest in antioxidant and vitamin plus mineral content.
+Any favoured brand will be fine but always go for an extra virgin.
+This type of olive oil is not processed and is highest in antioxidant activity, with the added benefit of being anti-inflammatory too (8).
 It’s also delicious!
+No amount of garlic is going to hide a sub-standard olive oil in this sauce, so choose wisely.

 - Basil – The number one ingredient.
 Bright green, plump looking leaves with a strong aroma is perfect for this pesto.